-The USR 3290 is structured around three areas: mass spectrometry, separation techniques, organic synthesis and physical chemistry.
+The UAR 3290 is structured around three areas: mass spectrometry, separation techniques, organic synthesis and physical chemistry.
 These crafts are available in a service component focused on the mass spectrometry and proteomics (Bray Fabrice, IR) and a research component that includes: three scientific themes, strong interactions:

 - Instrumental development (Christian Rolando, DR)

 - Chemicals and flow chromatography (Mael Penhoat, MCF, Laetitia Chausset-Boissarie CR)

 These different themes and service component lead us to work with most units of the Chevreul Institute.
 Structurally, the Unit is organized on a non-hierarchical model, each researcher or teacher researcher who support a themes and each engineer an analytical axes.

 The theme proteomic analysis is a unifying theme for the other axis of the group.
 Indeed, it is:

 - The main reason instrumental investment in mass spectrometry whose implementation is supported by our group (FT-MS high field MALDI TOF / TOF)